andyvorld/LGSTrayBattery/readme.md

-# LGS Tray Battery
+# LGS Tray Battery (WIP Revamp Branch)
-A tray app used to track battery levels of wireless Logitech mouse.
+~~A tray app used to track battery levels of wireless Logitech mouse.~~

-**Does not support mice that uses "Unified Battery Reporting" (newer than 2020), I currently do not have access to the hardware and hence will not be able to implement it.
-If needed I have an alternative program at https://github.com/andyvorld/LGSTrayBattery_GHUB, which requires G HUB running in the background (more specifically `lghub_agent.exe`).**
+~~**Does not support mice that uses "Unified Battery Reporting" (newer than 2020), I currently do not have access to the hardware and hence will not be able to implement it.
+If needed I have an alternative program at https://github.com/andyvorld/LGSTrayBattery_GHUB, which requires G HUB running in the background (more specifically `lghub_agent.exe`).**~~

+A rewrite/combination of my two programs [LGSTrayBattery](https://github.com/andyvorld/LGSTrayBattery) and [LGSTrayBattery_GHUB](https://github.com/andyvorld/LGSTrayBattery_GHUB), which should allow for interaction via both the native HID and Logitech Gaming Hub websockets.

+## New Features
+- New reactive Icons
+    - Now reacts to light/dark theme
+    - Now reacts to what type of device you currently have selected (Supports mouse, keyboards and headsets)
+- Native HID Battery percentages now uses a formula rather old xml files
+    - Assuming they use 3.7V lipo batteries, if you are getting weird battery percentages or voltage readings < 3.5V, please open an issue
+- Smarter polling (Planned)
+    - When successful don't update for a long delay, else check back frequently till an update

+## Known Missing features
+- Force update battery percentage
+- Force rescan of devices
+- Reselect last device on startup
 ## Features
 ### Tray Indicator
 ![](https://i.imgur.com/g5e3jsz.png)